 Improving management and the coastal carrying capacity in watershed downstream as a form of climate change adaptation by increasing the capacity of local groups and the development of creative efforts and food diversification, as well as the rehabilitation of mangrove forests is a concrete step in climate change adaptation and increasing the resilience of coastal areas.
 Communities with preprosperous category as vulnerable communities in the watershed downstream area obtain alternative livelihoods through the development of creative efforts and development of food diversification.
-Development of creative efforts is done by utilizing natural resources in coastal areas such as developing seaweed business which is processed into agar and seaweed chips, processing fish into shredded fish, and processing plastic waste that there are many along coast into handicraft products which is economical.
-Furthermore, diversification of food by utilizing mangrove fruit as a food.
+In addition, as an effort of environmental improvement, coastal management in the watershed downstream needs serious attention which can be seen from the use of garbage and rivers as a conservation area into paddy fields and agriculture areas.
 As part of obtaining a high impact of increased sedimentation of 8.071.688,89 tons per year, the river downstream areas is the vulnerable area to flooding as result of increased rainfall and climate change.
 Sedimentation caused silting of the river reduce the watershed function as water catchment area and cause droughts in the dry season which adversely affects their natural resources, especially in the agriculture and fisheries sectors.
 This is exacerbated by the absence of mangrove forests along the shoreline so that this region is also vulnerable to coastal erosion.
 Referring to the climate change scenario in 2018 - 2050 which indicates an average increase of rainfall by 8% over 33 years later, also resulted in an increase in sea levels, plus a drastic climate change will influence the wind speed so that rehabilitation of mangrove forests should be done.

 Component 3.
-Strengthened system and institutional capacity to reduce risks associated with climate-induced socio-economic and environmental losses

-Strengthening at region level and cross-sector policies are to provide legal certainty in the sustainability of adaptation action in the watershed area.
-Stakeholders who have an important role in the sustainability of climate change adaptation actions in the watershed area is local government.
+Strengthened system and institutional capacity to reduce risks associated with climate-induced socio-economic and environmental losses the sustainability of climate change adaptation actions in the watershed area is local government.
 Certainty of sustainability is translated in the form of regional policy in line with the national policy.
 Regional/local policies in the preparation of climate change adaptation action based on the Regulation of the Minister of Environment and Forestry No.P.33/Menlhk/Setjen/Kum.1/3/2016 concerns the preparation of guidelines for climate change adaptation actions are synchronized with the RAN - API by the National Development Planning Agency (BAPPENAS).